pisenberg/vispubdata/README.md

 ## Paper reproducibility

 The code in the [`reproducibility/`](reproducibility/) subdirectory facilitates the reproduction of the plot in Figure 1 of the [corresponding paper](https://doi.org/10.1109/TVCG.2016.2615308), albeit adjusted to the updated data in the dataset (as of writing this text, years 2016–2023 of the IEEE VIS conference have been added).
-The original figure looks as follows:
+The original figure from the paper looks as follows:

 ![Figure 1 of VisPubData publication](reproducibility/figure1-original.png "Figure 1 of VisPubData publication (image is in the public domain)")
 (image is in the public domain)